-I tell you, a confession is a criminal defense attorney’s worst nightmare.
+I tell you, a confession is a criminal defense attorney's worst nightmare.
 We hate confessions by clients.
-The most powerful evidence that the prosecutor could use against any criminal defendant — in my opinion, having done this for twenty-five years — is when they confess to the crime or when they say something that amounts to a confession.
-It’s really the same thing.
-So, what we try to do as criminal defense attorneys, if your client is going to fight the case and says they’re innocent, we’re trying to get rid of those confessions, because jurors always say wait a minute, if the guy didn’t do it, why would he say he did it?
+The most powerful evidence that the prosecutor could use against any criminal defendant — in my opinion, having done this for twenty-five years — is when they confess to the crime or when they say something that amounts to a confession and they are not even sure why they were arrested.
+It's really the same thing.
+So, what we try to do as criminal defense attorneys, if your client is going to fight the case and says they're innocent, we're trying to get rid of those confessions, because jurors always say wait a minute, if the guy didn't do it, why would he say he did it?
 That makes no sense.
-None of us would ever say we committed a crime if we didn’t commit it.
-And of course, they’re not considering all of the police tactics that are used against people.
-They’re not considering that sometimes people are emotional.
-Sometimes they’re intoxicated.
-There’re all types of things that are going on in people’s minds.
+None of us would ever say we committed a crime if we didn't commit it.
+And of course, they're not considering all of the police tactics that are used against people.
+They're not considering that sometimes people are emotional.
+Sometimes they're intoxicated.
+There're all types of things that are going on in people's minds.

 Have people confessed to crimes that they didn't commit?
 Absolutely.
 It happens all the time.
 The problem is being able to prove that is not easy at all.
 The first line of attack for a criminal defense attorney when you have a confession from a client and you have a case pending in one of the Los Angeles County courthouses is trying to get rid of the confession.
 We don't want that confession in there.
 The way that you try to do that is you use Miranda and use some of the other case law surrounding the Miranda decision and say wait a minute, before you're able to take this confession, we need to make sure that the client was read their rights if they were in custody and they're being asked direct questions or their functional equivalent – the same as a direct question – for example, you say to a guy in the back of a police car, hey we would sure like to know where you put that shotgun.
 There's a lot of small children around that area that can pick the shotgun up and hurt themselves.
 See, that's not a direct question, but it's a question designed to get the information from the client.
 That's a problem when it comes to Miranda.
 That's a problem when it comes to a confession.